-Despite popular belief, buying a vacation rental property is not the same as regular real estate investing.
+The vacation rental industry has been booming, especially after the pandemic.
+But despite popular belief, buying a vacation rental property is not the same as regular real estate investing.
 Investing in vacation rental properties, unlike standard buy-and-hold properties, requires a thorough awareness of local markets as well as some operational experience.

-In order to answer these questions, we have to deeply understand why investing in vacation rental properties is a great investment and step-by-step explore how to invest in a vacation rental property.
+In order to answer these questions, we have to deeply understand why investing in vacation rental properties is a great investment and explore step-by-step how to invest in a vacation rental property.

 Why Is Investing In Vacation Rental Properties A Great Investment?